-The supply of food and grocery products to New Zealand supermarkets, Four Squares and dairies continues with little disruption.
+The supply of food and grocery products to New Zealand supermarkets, Four Squares and dairies is back to normal.

-“Everyone in the supply chain – from suppliers, to drivers, to people in the distribution centres, to merchandisers re-stocking the shelves – are doing a great job and New Zealanders have no need to worry.
-We will not run out of food or essential groceries.”
+“Everyone in the supply chain – from suppliers, to drivers, to people in the distribution centres, to merchandisers re-stocking the shelves – did a great job and New Zealanders never had any need to worry.
+We were never going to run out of food or essential groceries.”

 She says FGC remains ready and able to help member companies still struggling to recover from the lockdown, particularly those involved in food service to hotels and restaurants that previously relied heavily on international tourism.